-Don’t forget you can dine near the Skyliner too whether you’re hotel-hopping for fun or want to diversify your cuisine options.
-It’s a great way to expand your travels through the Walt Disney World property, car-free.
-And worry free too!
+Don't forget you can dine near Skyliner stops too, whether you're hotel-hopping for fun or want to diversify your cuisine options.
+It's a great way to expand your travels through the Walt Disney World property, car-free and worry-free too!

-Any restaurants at the following locations have sit-down restaurants off Disney’s Skyliner but also outside the theme parks:
+Any of the locations listed below both have sit-down restaurants off Disney's Skyliner and outside of the theme parks:

 - Caribbean Beach Resort (Sebastian's Bistro)

 - Beach Club (Cape May Cafe, Beaches and Cream Soda Shop)